d-morrison/IntroStatActivities/_book/03-L02-EDA-categorical.md

 For today's lab we will focus on using RStudio and the provided `R` script file to create graphs and calculate proportions from each group.

-Download and open the provided `R` script file for week 3 lab to answer the following questions.
+Download and open the provided `R` script file for week 3 lab to answer the following questions.  **Remember bolded questions will be turned in on Gradescope for your group.**

 #### Nightlight use and myopia
 In a study reported in Nature (1999, Vol. 399, pp. 113-114), a survey of 479 children found that those who had slept with a nightlight or in a fully lit room before the age of 2 had a higher incidence of nearsightedness (myopia) later in childhood.